Lisenaaaa/Rain/readme.md

 unless you know what it does, also ask me on [my discord server](https://discord.gg/uUaGtMVkhD) first

-check out [my discord](https://discord.gg/uUaGtMVkhD) if you want to get more info on this project, or if you just have questions!
+check out [my discord](https://discord.gg/uUaGtMVkhD) if you want to get more info on my projects, or if you have any questions!